Waterfalls In Kannur: A Detailed Guide On The Hidden Gems Of Kerala

 The Aralam Waterfalls is another beautiful cascade located in the Aralam Wildlife Sanctuary.
 This fall is embedded within the dense forest.
 The sanctuary itself is a treasure trove of biodiversity, making a visit to Aralam Waterfalls worthwhile.
 The trek to the waterfall will take you deep inside the sanctuary, offering glimpses of exotic birds and animals.
 Nature cannot get better than a pristine environment with a sound backdrop of cascading water.
 In essence, many of these sanctuaries that hold such waterfalls boast additional richness with many rare plant species.

-Best Time To Visit: June To November During The Monsoon.
+Best Time To Visit: June To November During The Monsoon

 Location: Kannur, Kerala 670704

-Suggested Read: Places To Visit In Guruvayur
+Suggested Read: Places To visit In Kannur

 8. Madayipara Waterfalls